Tiimber/terminal-notification/README.md

 ---

 - Enable 'no sound' mode
-- Enable 'only sound' mode
+- Enable 'only sound' mode - Not Mac OS X